 6. Build Your MVP

-When you start building an app, it’s easy to get caught up in the excitement.
+When you start building a mobile app, it’s easy to get caught up in the excitement.
 You want to build out every cool feature you’ve thought of.
 But it’s important to stay focused on your minimum viable product (MVP) and the key set of features that offer the highest value to your customers.
 You’ll have time to enhance the app later, but you need to get something out to the market as quickly as possible to validate the market opportunity and gain user feedback.
 Your MVP is a tool that allows you to iterate, integrating your learnings into the app through multiple waves of development.